-Financing activities Net cash provided by financing activities increased \$322.7 million, from cash used in financing activities of \$86.5 million in 2010, to cash provided by financing activities of \$236.2 million in 2011.

-The increase in cash provided by financing activities is attributable primarily to additional borrowings on the securitization facility of \$136.0 million in 2011 compared to payments on the Securitization Facility of \$74.0 million in 2010.
-In addition, on June 22, 2011, we entered into a new five-year, \$900 million Credit Facility with a syndicate of banks, which provided additional cash from financing activities during 2011 of \$425.0 million over the same period in 2010.
+Net cash provided by financing activities increased from cash used in financing activities of \$86.5 million in 2010 to cash provided by financing activities of \$236.2 million in 2011, an increase of \$322.7 million.
+The increase in cash provided by financing activities is attributable primarily to additional net borrowings on our Securitization Facility of \$210.0 million in 2011 compared to 2010.
+Additionally, in June 2011, we entered into a new five-year, \$900 million Credit Facility, which provided additional cash from financing activities during 2011 of \$110.7 million, net of payments made, over the same period in 2010.
 Proceeds from this new Credit Facility were used to retire our indebtedness under our 2005 Credit Facility and CCS Credit Facility.
-During 2011, we made aggregate principal payments on the 2005 Credit Facility and CCS Credit Facility of \$330.0 million and seller financing payments of \$1.6 million, compared to aggregate principal payments of \$24.6 million in 2010.
-During 2011, we made principal payments of \$7.5 million on the term loan under our new Credit Facility.